rmonin/.dotfiles/README.md

 ### Structure

-I Suggest to organize each content like below and launch `PACKAGES="configs" make`
+You can organize each content like below and launch `PACKAGES="configs" make`

 ```
 .dotfiles/